GSA/digitalgov.gov/content/events/2024/02/2024-02-27-spring-2024-community-summit.md

 * Uncovering impactful solutions
 * Crafting quality content
 * Navigating seamless acquisitions
-* Closing out projects with impact
+* Figuring out what to do after launch

 This is your chance to: